TeamJ-MUSt/word-extractor/README.md

 pip install -r requirements.txt python -m unidic download
 ```
-3. Run `extract_words.py` with arguments
+3. Run `extract_words.py` or `search_definitions.py` with arguments

 ### extract_words.py
 Running this will tokenize the given query using fugashi, a nice wrapper of Mecab.
 It will return a list of dictionaries, where each dictionary contains lema, speeh fields, and others.
+Connecting words(助詞) will be excluded.

 usage: `python extract_words.py [-h] [--out OUT] [--verbose] query`